matteo14c/HaploCoV/README.md

 * **--dayFrom**: include only genomes collected after this day
 * **--outfile**: name of the output file

-### A typical run of addToTable.pl should look something like:
+### Execution:
+An example command looks like:
 <br>`perl addToTable.pl --metadata metadata.tsv --seq sequences.fasta --nproc 16 --outfile linearDataSorted.txt `<br><br>
 The final output will consist in a metadata table in HaploCoV format.
 This table is required for all the subsequent analyses.

+### Important: Incremental addition of data
+addToTable.pl can add novel data/metadata  incrementally to a pre-existing table in "HaploCoV" format.
+This feature is extremely useful, since it allows users to add data incrementally to their HaploCoV installation, without the need to re-execute analyses from scratch.
+To incrementally add data, users just need to provide a non empty output file. **IF** the output file is not empty,addToTable.pl will process only those genomes which are not already listed/present in your medatata table.
+Matching is by sequence identifier (column Virus name).

 ### Execution times
-Please be aware that typically a single thread/process can align genomes and derive allele variants of about 20k SARS-CoV-2 genomes per hour (160k genomes on 8 cores, or 320k on 16 cores).
-This would mean that processing the complete collection of the more than 11M genomes included in the GISAID database on June 10th 2022  from scratch will take about 20 days if only one core/process is used.
-Computation scales linearly, hence 3 days would be needed if 8 processes are used, and 1.5 days if 16 are used.
-Importantly, since data are added incrementally, this operation needs to be performed only once.
+On a single processor HaploCoV can process about 20k SARS-CoV-2 genomes per hour.
+Computation scales linearly: 160k genomes on 8 cores, or 320k on 16 cores.
+This means that processing the complete collection of the more than 13M genomes included in the GISAID database on November 11th 2022  from scratch will take about 20 days if only one processor is used;  3 days would be needed if 8 processes are used; and 1.5 days if 16 are used.
+Importantly this operation needs to be performed only once, since the tool supports the incremental addition of data.

 ## NextStrain data: NextStrainToHaploCoV.pl

-If you have obtained your metadata files from Nexstrain instead of GISAID you will not need to process the data by addToTable.pl.
-Metadata tables from Nexstrain have already been processed by their ncov pipeline, and do already include a list of allele variants for every genome.
-Download is available from here[link](https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz).
+If you have obtained your metadata files from Nexstrain ( [link](https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz) ), you can need to use the utility *NextStrainToHaploCoV.pl* to convert them in HaploCoV format.
-Please be aware that however Nexstrain can re-distribute only publicly available data, which at the moment account for about 1/3 of all the data in GISAID.
-Data from Nexstrain still need to be converted in *HaploCoV* format.
-For this purpose you can use the utility *NextStrainToHaploCoV.pl*
-Contrary to addToTable.pl, NextStrainToHaploCoV.pl does not feature incremental addition of data: this was not implemented since the full Nexstrain table can be converted in *HaploCoV* format in 3 to 5 minutes.
+Unlike addToTable.pl, NextStrainToHaploCoV.pl does not feature incremental addition of data: this was not implemented since the full Nexstrain table can be converted in *HaploCoV* format in 3 to 5 minutes.

 ### Options
 NextStrainToHaploCoV.pl accepts the following options